A look at Qurate Retail Inc.'s (QRTEA) recent performance gives investors their first glimpse of hope.

 Technical Analysis of Qurate Retail Inc. (QRTEA)

-Compared to the last year’s volume of 5.84 million, its volume of 4.79 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 56.57%.
-Additionally, its Average True Range was 0.19.
+Looking closely at Qurate Retail Inc. (NASDAQ: QRTEA), its last 5-days average volume was 4.16 million, which is a drop from its year-to-date volume of 5.8 million.
+As of the previous 9 days, the stock’s Stochastic %D was 27.96%.
+Additionally, its Average True Range was 0.18.

-During the past 100 days, Qurate Retail Inc.’s (QRTEA) raw stochastic average was set at 8.15%, which indicates a significant decrease from 41.30% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 95.32% in the past 14 days, which was higher than the 83.15% volatility it showed in the past 100 days.
+During the past 100 days, Qurate Retail Inc.’s (QRTEA) raw stochastic average was set at 6.01%, which indicates a significant decrease from 27.27% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 81.92% in the past 14 days, which was lower than the 83.63% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $2.83, while its 200-day Moving Average is $4.26.
-Nevertheless, the first resistance level for the watch stands at $2.19 in the near term.
-At $2.29, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $2.34.
-If the price goes on to break the first support level at $2.03, it is likely to go to the next support level at $1.98.
-Should the price break the second support level, the third support level stands at $1.88.
+At the time of writing, stock’s 50-day Moving Average is $2.71, while its 200-day Moving Average is $4.15.
+However, in the short run, Qurate Retail Inc.’s stock first resistance to watch stands at $2.09.
+Second resistance stands at $2.13.
+The third major resistance level sits at $2.19.
+If the price goes on to break the first support level at $1.99, it is likely to go to the next support level at $1.93.
+Should the price break the second support level, the third support level stands at $1.89.

 Qurate Retail Inc. (NASDAQ: QRTEA) Key Stats